magellanic-clouds17/time_series_anomaly_detection_forecasting/README.md

 ## Data

-The dataset used is "Hourly Power Consumption of Turkey (2016-2020)" which includes hourly energy consumption data in Megawatt-hours (MWh).
+The dataset used is "Hourly Power Consumption of Turkey (2016-2020)" from Kaggle, which includes hourly energy consumption data in Megawatt-hours (MWh).
 The data from 2016 to 2018 was used to train the model, and the data from 2019 was used for testing and validating the predictions.

 ## Methodology